Wu-Hong-L/Alex_ML/README.md

 This repository contains RGB-D images of staircases for static feature extraction tests.

-## Section 2: Stair Images Dataset, Basic Scripts for [Spartan](https://dashboard.hpc.unimelb.edu.au/), Simple Linux Commands and Spartan Commands
+## Section 2: Training a Machine Learning Model on [Spartan](https://dashboard.hpc.unimelb.edu.au/)
-This repository details some image dataset and basic scripts in training a machine learning model using TensorFlow 2(TF2) and the TensorFlow2 Object Detection API.
+This repository details some stairs image data set and basic scripts in training a machine learning model using TensorFlow 2(TF2) and the TensorFlow2 Object Detection (TFOD) API on Spartan (Linux).
+There are also some helpful simple linux commands and spartan-specific commands as a refresher.

 ## Stair Images Dataset

 This repository contains stair images along with their xml files (train and test sets) for machine learning object detection using TensorFlow Object Detection API.
-Train set: 231 images
+- Train set: 231 images
-Test set: 25 images
+- Test set: 25 images

-## Spartan Scripts
+## Data Preparation Scripts Created to Run On Spartan (Linux)

 List of scripts: